vilmaq/cha-cha-charity-client/README.md

 - Cha-Cha-Charity is an application which helps to connect and bring together everyone in multiple events.
 - This is a website on which any user, any company or any charity organization could come and enter the details of any event or participate in any event.

-- Homepage - Whenever anyone comes to the homepage, they could see the categories with a button "Learn More".
+- **Homepage** - Whenever anyone comes to the homepage, they could see the categories with a button "Learn More".
 As per their choice, they could click on the button of the category of their choice and they will be moved to the next page where various events related to that category will be rendered.

 ![image](./public/assets/images/homepage-cha.png)

-- Events page - On this page, anyone could see the various events related to the category clicked.
+- **Events page** - On this page, anyone could see the various events related to the category clicked.
-- Category - In the navbar, you could see a button named category.
+- **Category** - In the navbar, you could see a button named category.
 If you click on that, then it shows a dropdown list of various categories.
 You just need to click on any category and it will show the events related to that category.
-- See More - If any user clicks on the see more button, they will move to a new page where they could see full details related to that category.
+- **See More Button** - If any user clicks on the see more button, they will move to a new page where they could see full details related to the category they clicked.
-- Sign up - If anyone clicks on sign up button,they will be moved to the sign up page.
+- **Sign up** - If anyone clicks on sign up button,they will be moved to the sign up page.
-- Event Detail Page - On this page, anyone could see the day, date and time about the event and they could register for the same by clicking on the sign up button on that page.
+- **Event Detail Page** - On this page, anyone could see the day, date and time about the event and they could register for the same by clicking on the sign up button on that page.
-- Sign up page - If anyone comes to this page, they have to enter the personal/official details and also the categories about which they want to get information.
+- **Dashboard page** - If anyone comes to this page, they have to enter the personal/official details and also the categories about which they want to get information.

 ![image](./public/assets/images/signup-cha.png)